Nice to meet you.

 Find It On eBay allows the app’s users to upload images from any social media profile or web page.
 Once that’s done, the app displays listings of either the indicated item or other, similar ones.

-With Image Search, users can upload photos from their camera roll or take a photo at the very moment and apply the image to the eBay search bar.
+With reverse image search, users can upload photos from their camera roll or take a photo at the very moment and apply the image to the eBay search bar.
 The app then displays listings that match the item in the photo.

 Content is king.
 You’ve probably heard that a million times.
 But actually, visual content is the true ruler.
-According to Contently’s recent report, 78% of marketers always use visuals in their digital communications.
-What’s more, 75% say their results are better when using visual assets in their digital marketing.
+According to a recent report, 56.2% of marketers said that visual content plays an important part in their marketing strategy.

 While creating your content strategy, you shouldn’t forget about its less amusing but crucial part, optimizing your visuals for better search results.